Carbon-kidnapping: An Environment and Economic Sustainability Success Story

 We’re not kidnapping carbon on our farm for the sake of kidnapping carbon.
 Our farm is not a charity.
 This isn’t about being cool or winning the praise of conservationists, even though we do receive accolades and prizes for our work, which shows we are on the right track and helps build bridges with the “others”.

-We’ve reduced our emissions in other ways, aussi.
-Poland borders Ukraine, so we’ve felt the economic impact of Russia’s invasion, especially in terms of soaring fuel prices. À cause de ce, we’re running our equipment as little as possible, and learning lessons about efficiency that could pay off even when the cost of fuel comes down again.
+We’ve reduced our emissions in other ways, too.
+Poland borders Ukraine, so we’ve felt the economic impact of Russia’s invasion, especially in terms of soaring fuel prices.
+Because of this, we’re running our equipment as little as possible, and learning lessons about efficiency that could pay off even when the cost of fuel comes down again.

 We’re also trying to stay engaged with the global and the EU’s political and regulatory processes that encourage soil carbon capture.

 What is most important for everyone to understand is how the agriculture system functions.
-Rather than obsessing over a single metric, we all: Les agriculteurs, public officials and media should look at the bigger picture regarding robust systems of agriculture—and how farms like ours are mitigating and adapting to climate change through soil health and carbon kidnapping.
-Et comme les agriculteurs, we must continually and proactively share this holistic understanding of the ecosystems we work in with the public.
+Rather than obsessing over a single metric, we all: farmers, public officials and media should look at the bigger picture regarding robust systems of agriculture—and how farms like ours are mitigating and adapting to climate change through soil health and carbon kidnapping.
+And as farmers, we must continually and proactively share this holistic understanding of the ecosystems we work in with the public.